 In more recent years the rally has been held at Tilmanstone Sports and Welfare Club, near Dover which has a field for camping, and the club as been fortunate enough to have had Dave Bartholemew as our rally chef – aided by his family.
 Live music and a Disco have become part of the event with changing tastes in rally activities.
 The silly games remain!

 The Charity Fund

 During the 1980s there was a well publicised appeal for monies to be raised for children’s wheelchairs.
 The club decided to help and began fund-raising, however, once we had a sum of money, we found it impossible to find a reputable body to receive it for the purpose for which it was raised.
 A youngster with mobility problems, however, needed a hand powered trike, so we bought that instead – but no-one wanted to stop fund raising – we’d had such fun.
 The annual charity give-away was born.
 The committee soon set up a separate charity fund with its own rules and trustees.
 Since then we have marshalled public events, had heads shaved, sold excess bike gear and held many more events.
-There is a donations helmet in the pub, and each year a good sum of money is donated to predominantly local good causes.

 Our President passes away